Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   dialog to be displayed only once per app lifetime, instead of for each new version.
 </p>
 <pre><code class="java">CountlyConfiguration.starRatingDisableAskingForEachAppVersion = false;</code></pre>
-<h2>Surveys (WIP)</h2>
+<h2>Feedback widgets</h2>
 <p>
-  Showing surveys or performing any of the survey related features require that the "feedback" consent is given.
+  Showing feedback widgets or performing any of the feedback widget related features require that the "feedback" consent is given.
 </p>
 <p>
-  Currently there are 2 kinds of surveys: basic surveys and NPS.
+  Currently there are 2 kinds of feedback widges: surveys and NPS.
 Both are shown using a very similar API and basicly the same processing.
 </p>
+<h3>Automatic feedback widgets</h3>
 <p>
   First step to showing a feedback widget is getting a list of the available surveys for this deviceID.
 That would be done with a function call named similar to "getAvailableFeedbackWidgets".